Route Grade Votings

 Total votes cast 92

-10m.
-The well-hammered thin cracks in the left wall of the groove, moving onto the left arete to gain the top.
+The battered thin cracks in the left wall of the groove, moving onto the left arete to gain the top.
+Direct is a half-a-grade harder.

 Not quite as amenable a climb if you have big fingers!